Practical information

 Please be careful to prevent adhesive from coming into contact with the printed surface of the wallpaper.
 If accidental contact occurs, gently remove it with a clean, dry sponge.

 • Ensure that the surfaces are clean, smooth, and dry.
 Remove any pre-existing wallcoverings, loose paint, or dirt.
-Additionally, fill any holes or cracks and make sure they are smoothed down.
+Fill any holes or cracks and make sure they are smoothed down.

 • For painted surfaces, use sandpaper to roughen the surface, creating a good key for adhesion.
 If you encounter powdery or flaky areas on the walls, carefully scrape them clean and apply an oil-based primer.
 Allow the primer to dry completely before proceeding.